Research

 SELECTIVE PUBLICATIONS

-Graham, E. K., Beck, E. D., Jackson, K., Yoneda, T., McGhee, C., Pieramici, L., Atherton, O. E., Luo, J., Willroth, E. C., Steptoe, A., Mroczek, D..
-K., & Ong.
-A. D. (in press).
+Graham, E. K., Beck, E. D., Jackson, K., Yoneda, T., McGhee, C., Pieramici, L., Atherton, O. E., Luo, J., Willroth, E. C., Steptoe, A., Mroczek, D. K., & Ong, A. D. (2024).
 Do we become more lonely with age?
 A coordinated data analysis of nine longitudinal studies.
-Psychological Science.
+Psychological Science, 35, 579–596. pdf

 Jackson, K. L., Luo, J., Willroth, E. C., Ong, A. D., James, B. D., Bennett, D. A., Wilson, R., Mroczek, D. K., & Graham, E. K. (2023).
 Associations between loneliness and cognitive resilience to neuropathology in older adults.
 Journal of Gerontology: Psychological Sciences, 78, 939-947. pdf